netebakari/simple-mail-relay/README.md

 # What is this?
 A simple mail relay server built with Postfix and OpenDKIM.
 When you send mail to this container, it forwards the mail externally with a DKIM signature, depending on the sender domain.
 Supports multiple domains.
 The DKIM selector is fixed to `default`.

-Docker Hub repository is [here](https://hub.docker.com/r/netebakari/ubuntu-postfix-opendkim).

 # Motivation
 * I want a simple mail relay server and know how DKIM works.
 * I want to keep logs of when, to whom, and what kind of emails were sent, as long as storage capacity allows.
 * I want to output Postfix logs to standard output for easy handling.

+# Docker Hub
+https://hub.docker.com/r/netebakari/simple-mail-relay

 # Environment Tested
 Ubuntu 22.04 LTS + Docker 27.5.1

-# Docker Hub
-https://hub.docker.com/r/netebakari/simple-mail-relay

 # Logs
 ## Postfix log